bsoc-bitbyte/GetIt/README.md

 - Now just run `./run.sh`
 - Hurray!
 The backend is up and running!!!

-#### Note : Use seperate env files for backend and frontend to run the project.
-Need help!
-Let us know to help you with the .env.
+#### Note : This project requires separate .env files for the backend and the frontend.
+If you need help configuring them, feel free to reach out.
+For a step-by-step setup guide, see our [GetIt Setup Guide](https://www.notion.so/GetIt-setup-204e86063538807098b9c2df8d6b2f53).